dstier-git/Music-Clipboard/clipboard-full/WIN/README.md

 - **No notes extracted**: Check that the file is a valid MuseScore file (.mscx or .mscz)
 - **Watch folder not working**: Ensure MuseScore is saving to the watched folder location
 - **"Trigger Save Selection" button is disabled**: Install the required dependencies: `pip install pywinauto pyautogui`
+- **Global hotkey not working**: Install the `keyboard` library: `pip install keyboard`.
+Note: On Windows, you may need to run the app as Administrator for global hotkeys to work properly.
+- **Global hotkey doesn't open the GUI when it's closed**: Make sure the background helper (`run_hotkey_listener.bat`) is running (or has been added to your Startup folder) so `Ctrl+Alt+S` can launch the app and trigger Save Selection.
-- **"MuseScore Not Found" error**: Make sure MuseScore 4 is running and has at least one score open before clicking the automation button
+- **"MuseScore Not Found" error**: Make sure MuseScore 4 is running and has at least one score open before using the automation feature
-- **Keyboard shortcut not working**: The automation feature requires MuseScore to be the active window.
-If it doesn't work, try manually activating MuseScore first, then click the button
+- **Keyboard shortcut not working**: The automation feature requires MuseScore to be running.
+The global hotkey (Ctrl+Alt+S) will automatically find and activate MuseScore, so you don't need to manually switch to it